Zard0c/ProjektMAPF/README.md

 7,8: https://github.com/tramadan-up/asprilo-project

 # Current Developments
-Our current encodings are capable of solving all of our own benchmarks.
-Both bench6 and 7 should also work without issue. bench8 is still causing issues and modifications to our encodings will need to be made.
+Our current encodings are capable of solving all of our own benchmarks (ADDENDUM: We are experiencing some difficulty with benchmarks 2 and 3 at the moment).
+Both benchmark 6 and 7 are solvable by our encoding also.
+Benchmark 8 remains a problem.